sadmani/portfolio/_projects/COP.md

 3. **Built test prototype:**

 	To start off, I made a simple test prototype so I could put more time towards getting the sensors that I extracted from the bathroom scale working with my own circuitry.
-Thus, I placed the strain guages at four corners of a rectangular 7"x10" plate, and then placed a similar rectangular piece on top.
+Thus, I placed the strain gauges at four corners of a rectangular 7"x10" plate, and then placed a similar rectangular piece on top.

 	Wires were connected to a small board, which had a ribbon cable connector.
 The ribbon cable led out of the prototype and attached directly to the breadboard that contained the PIC32.